Key takeaways from the fourth night of the Democratic National Convention

 Kamala Harris closes the night

-To the sounds of Beyonce’s hit song “Freedom”, Harris herself took the stage to close the convention.
+To the sounds of Beyonce’s hit song “Freedom”, Harris took the stage to close the convention at the end of the night.
 She began with a tribute to the outgoing president, Biden.

 “When I think about the path we have travelled together, Joe, I am filled with gratitude.
 Your record is extraordinary, as history will show, and your character is inspiring,” she said.

-She then pivoted to her own family story, sharing how her Indian mother and her Jamaican father met in the US and raised them with the values she upholds to this day.
+She then pivoted to her own family’s story, sharing how her Indian mother and her Jamaican father met in the US and raised them with the values she upholds to this day.

 “My mother was a brilliant, five-foot-tall Brown woman with an accent,” Harris said.
 “I saw how the world would sometimes treat her.
 But my mother never lost her cool.
 She was tough, courageous, a trailblazer in the fight for women’s health.”